 Renewing Hope Restoring Trust Rebuilding Self-worth

-Thanks to our community of supporters for checking in on us and our clients during this time.
+Thanks to our community of supporters for continuing to check in on TRI and our clients during this challenging time.
 Your love and kindness truly means so much right now.
 We want to provide a quick update of the work underway at The Reentry Initiative.
-As you might guess, things are moving quickly and constantly change; but for now, here is an update as of 9 am on Tuesday, March 23, 2020.
+As you might guess, things are moving quickly and constantly changing; but for now, here is an update as of 9 am on Monday, April 27, 2020.

-- All TRI staff are utilizing phone and video conference to connect with participants (who do not have technology restrictions) for the purposes of enrollment, intake, assessment and support service requests.
-We understand that utilizing technology inherently causes anxiety and challenges when providing TRI’s services.
-We will do our best to maintain best practices, provide emotional and technological support when needed, and be flexible with participants who choose not to engage during this pandemic.
+- All TRI staff will continue to utilize phone and video conference to connect with participants (who do not have technology restrictions) for the purposes of enrollment, intake, assessment and support service requests.
+We understand that utilizing technology inherently causes anxiety and challenges when providing TRI’s services, that’s why we will do our best to maintain best practices, provide emotional and technological support when needed, and be flexible with participants who choose not to engage during this pandemic.

-- The TRI Welcome Back Center in Longmont is temporarily closed.
-We are working closely with Central Longmont Presbyterian Church to set-up exterior hand washing stations for when we are able to reopen our doors (in accordance with government restrictions).
+- The TRI Welcome Back Center in Longmont is temporarily closed to participants.
+We are working closely with Central Longmont Presbyterian Church to set-up precautionary cleaning practices and policies for when we are able to reopen our doors (in accordance with government restrictions).

 In the meantime, please let us know if you have questions.
 We may be a bit delayed in responding, but appreciate you and your concerns at this difficult time.
 Please stay healthy and, most importantly, stay home!